-- Labour Day First Monday in September: The regular update schedule for all sections will resume on Tuesday September 7th Laboratory data represents specimens received by labs up to September 1, 2021 to allow time to process results. - We update these sections Monday to Friday at 7:00 PM EDT: Key updates, Current situation and National overview. - We update these sections every Friday: Epidemic curve, Demographics, How people were exposed, and Severe illness and outcomes. - Of the 12 jurisdictions reporting updates, no new cases were reported in 0 provinces and territories in the past 24 hours. - Of the 12 jurisdictions reporting updates, no new deaths were reported in 7 provinces and territories in the past 24 hours.
+- We update these sections Monday to Friday at 7:00 PM EDT: Key updates, Current situation and National overview.
+Laboratory data represents specimens received by labs up to September 5, 2021 to allow time to process results. - We update these sections every Friday: Epidemic curve, Demographics, How people were exposed, and Severe illness and outcomes. - Of the 12 jurisdictions reporting updates, no new cases were reported in 1 provinces and territories in the past 24 hours. - Of the 12 jurisdictions reporting updates, no new deaths were reported in 6 provinces and territories in the past 24 hours.